dmitry-ivanov/laravel-testing-tools/README.md

 #### `assertDatabaseMissingMany()`

-Check if each of the specified rows doesn't exist in the database:
+Assert that database doesn't have all of the given rows:

 ```php
 $this->assertDatabaseMissingMany('posts', [